-Especially the convergence with system size R{tot} is fast when averaging over more snapshots (Figure SI-6).
-Indeed, hardly any changes in the dipole moment and excitation energy are observed when the system size is increased beyond $R{tot}=7$ Å. Up to $R{spc}=7$ Å, the convergence of the properties is faster when the outer part is described by averaged QP1 parameters rather than by parameters (i.e., charges only) from TIP3P (water) or OPLS (dimethyl sulfoxide).
-Moreover, having only averaged parameters (thus avoiding any QM calculations to generate an embedding potential) leads to results closer to the geometry-specific M2P2 results for averaged QP1 parameters than for TIP3P/OPLS parameters.
+Especially the convergence with system size $R{\rm tot}$ is fast when averaging over more snapshots (Figure SI-6).
+Indeed, hardly any changes in the dipole moment and excitation energy are observed when the system size is increased beyond $R{\rm tot}=7$ Å. Up to $R{\rm spc}=7$ Å, the convergence of the properties is faster when the outer part is described by averaged QP1 parameters rather than by parameters (i.e., charges only) from TIP3P (water) or OPLS (dimethyl sulfoxide).
+Moreover, having only averaged parameters (thus avoiding any QM calculations to geometry-specific M2P2 results for averaged QP1 parameters than for TIP3P/OPLS parameters.